asw456/fourletterwordgame/README.md

 fourletterwordgame
 ==================

-This was a friendly little competition to see who could solve the four-letter-word matchinggame in the least number of guesses, averaged over 1000 Monte Carlo simulations.
+This was a friendly little competition to see who could solve the four-letter-word matching game in the least number of guesses, averaged over 1000 Monte Carlo simulations.

 The game: I choose a secret four letter word at random from the Scrabble dictionary.
 You try and guess my word.
 I tell you the number of letters in common (order is irrelevant).
 You choose a better word based on this information, and so on.
 Less attempts is better.